wp-plugins/mpulse-real-user-measurement/readme.txt

 == Changelog ==

+= 2.2 =
+* Fixed an issue with a trailing semi-colon in html

 = 2.1 =
-* Fixed semicolon bug with loader code.
+* Minor bug fix

 = 2.0 =
 * Changed the script loader code